The 10 Essential Things to Do in Hoi An, Vietnam

 • Assembly Halls: The Fujian Assembly Hall, the Cantonese Assembly Hall, the Teochew Assembly Hall, the Hainan Assembly Hall, the Chinese Assembly Hall

 • Japanese Covered Bridge: This is one of the symbols of Hoi An.
-Sadly, it was closed off and under construction when I visited in January 2024.
+Sadly, it was closed off and under construction when I visited.

 • Old Houses: Tan Ky House, the Quan Thang House, the Phung Hung House, Duc An Old House, Tran Family Chapel